Sd4Projects/MiniNetPad/README.md

 ![alt text](https://github.com/Sd4Projects/MiniNetPad/blob/master/MiniNetPad_Pics/17_expansion_protoboard.jpg?raw=true "expansion_protoboard")

+MiniProtoBoardV01a bare board can be odered from OSH Park. https://oshpark.com/shared_projects/MGMJdXwL with project name MiniProtoBoardV01a.kicad_pcb or use source project to make files and order from whoever you wnat.

   A Tboard that plugs into a breadboard.

 ![alt text](https://github.com/Sd4Projects/MiniNetPad/blob/master/MiniNetPad_Pics/18_expansion_tboard.jpg?raw=true "expansion_tboard")

+tExpJackV01a bare board can be odered from OSH Park. https://oshpark.com/shared_projects/LmE7I2u6 with project name tExpJackV01a.kicad_pcb or use source project to make files and order from whoever you wnat.

 Until more info is added here, check the MiniNetPad_Pics directory.